Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • $50–$100 per month

-The costs involved monthly for a Labrador Retriever can range from $30 to $100.
-This is based on the costs of dog food, which can vary depending on the size of your dog as they get bigger, and the type of dog food you choose to feed them.
-There are also costs involved like grooming, pet insurance, training, and more.
+The monthly costs for a Labrador Retriever can range from $30 to $100.
+This is based on the cost of dog food, which can vary depending on the size, health, and age of your dog and the brand of food.
+Other costs include grooming, pet insurance, training, and more.

 Health Care